everypolitician/scraped/README.md

 ### Passing request headers

-Note that you don't need to define a custom strategy if you just want to set headers on a request.
+Note that you don’t need to define a custom strategy if you just want to set headers on a request.
 You can explicitly pass a `headers:` argument to `Scraped::Request.new`:

 ```ruby
 response = Scraped::Request.new(url: 'http://example.com', headers: { 'Cookie' => 'user_id' => '42' }).response